adopted-ember-addons/ember-infinity/README.md

 ***As of v1.0-alpha and above, this library officially supports Ember 2.4 and above***

+***We are currently in the v1.0.0-beta series (stable) and will be releasing 1.0 by the end of May 2018***

+See this [issue](https://github.com/ember-infinity/ember-infinity/issues/281) for the remaining items to release 1.0.

 Demo: [ember-infinity.github.io/ember-infinity/](https://ember-infinity.github.io/ember-infinity/)

 Simple, flexible infinite scrolling for Ember CLI Apps.
 Works out of the box